top of page

 A strength of the gameday experience at Total Mortgage Arena is the quality and variety of concessions available.

 Coca-Cola products are featured at Total Mortgage Arena.
 Fans looking for an adult beverage will find a nice variety of beers, highlighted by local favorite Two Roads Brewing Company, which operates a portable stand near the main entrance.
-Mixed drinks and beer from national brands are available throughout the arena as well.
+Their collaboration with the team, Storm the Rink Lager, is featured throughout the arena.

 Atmosphere 3

-Veteran minor league hockey fans will find the gameday experience at Total Mortgage Arena a familiar and typical one.
+Veteran minor league hockey fans will find the gameday experience at Total Mortgage Arena a familiar one.
 All the typical elements are here, including an in-arena emcee presiding over various contests and giveaways, loud music over the speakers during play stoppages, a mascot roaming the stands (Storm the Sound Tiger survived the rebrand), and hockey games by peewees during intermissions.
-If there were larger crowds here at Total Mortgage Arena, this would provide a solid home ice advantage.

 The most prominent feature of Total Mortgage Arena is the giant video board that hangs over the ice, stretching from blue line to blue line.
 It’s used to good effect here, showing game highlights, fan cams and some contests during play stoppages.